Roy Yang Law

 Temporary Disability Benefits

-• A limited recovery period during which the injured worker cannot perform their job duties.
+• A limited recovery period, during which wages are replaced because the injured worker is unable to resume normal work activities.

 Permanent Disability Benefits